 Here is some context for the following article.
 It was written in Serbian, for Serbian audience, published in Belgrade weekly newsmagazine NIN on 19 November 2020.
-Events in the UK, and explanations of how the British society has digested them, are presented to demonstrate how a democratic system works with all its faults.
+Events in the UK, and explanations of how the British society has dealt them, are presented to demonstrate how a democratic system works with all its faults.
 Serbia is currently experiencing severe oppression of press and undermining of democracy on every level, from fair elections to political accountability.
 Without exaggeration, there is currently no opposition in Serbian Parliament or voices critical of the governing party on any news outlet with the national coverage.

 British Lessons in Democracy and Journalism